 What makes this place so lovely is that the water in Lake Tekapo is an otherworldly turquoise and you can see ice-capped mountains in the distance.
 There are also very pretty purple, pink and blue lupins all around.
 We hadn’t seen these before and they just add to the loveliness of this place.
 There are several walks you can take or you can just sit on the rocks and enjoy the view or even go in for a dip!

 The South Island is a stunning place to visit.
 We hadn’t realised how much we’d fall in love with this place and we hope to return someday.
+We also realise that we need to get to the North Island!
+There is so much to see there as you can see from this 2 week North Island itinerary by New Zealand expert Discover Aotearoa.

 Have you been to New Zealand?
 What other places would you recommend?